fmmb/emnlp2015-handbook/README.md

     # this is biblatex actually
     Provides natbib         1

-### Run Tools->Reconfigure, restart LyX and select the module "Biblatex-citation-styles" from Document->Settings->Modules.
+B) Run Tools->Reconfigure, restart LyX and select the module "Biblatex-citation-styles" from Document->Settings->Modules.

-### choose biber for bib processing
+C) choose biber for bib processing

 Please take into account that \addbibresource requires an absolute path name